rmcdonough/cop307/content/anomalydetection/createad.md

 ```

-This concludes the Anomoly Detection module.
+This concludes the Anomaly Detection module.